tera-toolbox-mods/tera-guide/readme.md

 Command | Usage | Arguments
 --- | --- | ---
 \- | Toggles the guide module | \-
-debug | Toggles debug mode | debug(enables everything), hp, abnormal, skill, boss, chat(prints to in chat rather than console) event | triggeres an event, where you are the entity.
+debug | Toggles debug mode | debug(enables everything), hp, abnormal, skill, boss, chat(prints to in chat rather than console), dm, qb event | triggeres an event, where you are the entity.
 Used for testing | First argument is a **type** from "Options".
 The second argument contains the values.
 Example: `/8 guide event spawn '{"id": 500, "sub_delay": 5000}'`

 ## Supported